ryo-wijaya/trade-signals/README.md

 Two background jobs run Mon-Fri during US market hours:

 - **Batch report** - sends a summary for every ticker.
 Default every 2 hours, configurable to 1, 2, or 4 hours.
 - **Priority check** - runs silently every 30 minutes.
-Only sends an alert when all four indicators agree on direction.
+Only sends an alert when all four indicators agree on direction AND price structure confirms the move (close above prev close and bar low above prev low for buy; close below prev close and bar high below prev high for sell).
 Configurable to 15, 30, or 60 minutes.

 Both can be changed at runtime without restarting.